There is a tide in the affairs of men,

 [Second UT account]

-Nevertheless despite the tragedies, it was still an exciting time for me.
-The F-14 was new to the fleet, possessed awesome capabilities, and I happily rejoined many of my old friends in the fighter community.
+Nevertheless despite the tragedies and our truncated training, it was still an exciting time for me.
+The F-14 was new to the fleet, possessed awesome capabilities, and I happily rejoined many of my old friends back in the elite fighter community.
 It was the best place for me to be.